-Ever since I started taking wings to the grill, I've been hooked.
+Ever since I started grilling chicken wings, I've been hooked.
 Less mess and more flavor than frying, It's becoming my preferred path to perfect wings.
 Building on this, I tried out a recipe from Super Smokers BBQ, the famous St. Louis barbecue joint.
 The flavor added a little smoke in the wing equation—and it blew my mind.

 These wings are coated with a rub, cooked over indirect heat with the apple wood chunks for about 40 minutes, then finished with a sweet and spicy barbecue-honey glaze.
 There's a lot going on here: the succulent smoky meat, peppery rub, and a sticky sauce that started sweet and left a pleasing lingering heat.